Angles: Classification and Properties

 4. Adjacent Angles and Linear Pairs

-If two angles have a common vertex and a common side (or ray), then the angles are adjacent angles.
+The angles are adjacent if two angles have a common vertex and a common side (or ray).

-In the figure above, XYZ and WYZ share a common vertex which is point Y and a common side which is ray YZ.
-Thus, XYZ and WYZ are adjacent angles.
+In the figure above, ∠XYZ and ∠WYZ share a common vertex, point Y, and a side, ray YZ.
+Thus, ∠XYZ and ∠WYZ are adjacent angles.

 Now, if two adjacent angles are supplementary, then these angles are called linear pairs.
 Linear pairs will form a side which is a straight line.